Introduction to the new MSME economy

 (APEC, 2022)

 3. Actively support the financial sector, including new innovative fintech firms, in developing -derived non-collateral financing alternatives for MSMEs.
-Lead the conversation and be quick to provide supportive regulations to guide industry players.”
+Lead the conversation and be quick to provide supportive to guide industry players.”

 (APEC, 2022)